 People with Parkinson’s disease in BC who are eligible for Deep Brain Stimulation (DBS) continue to face undue hardships and suffering due to the excessively long wait lists.
-The wait time for DBS in British Columbia is three years after referral from a neurologist.
-This compares to six to eighteen months in other provinces.
-BC has one neurosurgeon qualified to perform DBS on people with Parkinson’s, while Alberta, with a smaller population than BC, has two qualified neurosurgeons.
+The wait time for DBS in British Columbia is 3 years for an initial consult, and then a further 2 years wait for the actual surgery.
+In comparison, in other provinces, individuals may experience no wait time, or up to six months.
+Saskatchewan with a much smaller population of 1,098,352 people has virtually no wait list with three qualified neurosurgeons; and Alberta, again with a smaller population than BC, as a waitlist of six months with two qualified neurosurgeons.

 DBS is a surgical procedure used to treat a variety of disabling neurological symptoms—most commonly the debilitating symptoms of Parkinson’s disease (PD), such as tremor, rigidity, stiffness, slowed movement and walking problems.
 At present, the procedure is used only for patients whose symptoms cannot be adequately controlled with medications.